mayakim0913/rawimage/README.md

 * Hex mode: Display raw files as Hex mode
 > It can adjust image size, color format and check the value of each channel.
 * Supported formats are YUV422(UYVY, YUYV, VYUY, YVYU), RGB888, RGB565, RGBA
-> You can save the parsed file as compression image format(jpeg, png).
+> You can save the parsed file as compression image format(jpeg).

 ## Structure
 * **Application UI Structure**